Adpetfem83/School_District_Analysis/README.md

 How is the school summary affected?

 In the original analysis, Thomas High School started with a 91% overall passing rate, which was a concern to the school board as being too high.
 After calculating the total number of 10th - 12th grade students as the new denominator, the rest of the testing data was adjusted accordingly.

-Original Analysis:
 ![
 ](https://github.com/Adpetfem83/School_District_Analysis/blob/main/Screen%20Shot%202022-08-24%20at%206.54.04%20AM.png)

-Removing the 9th grade students from the data set had a huge impact by dropping from 91% to 65% for the overall passing rate.

 How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?